amazingashis/Create_Virtual_Environment/README.md

 create python file in your working space(flask)

-create a workspace going in command pallet in vs code and then click setting .json
+create a workspace going in View>>command pallet>> Open Workspace setting in vs code and then click setting .json

 and write
 {

-    "python.pythonPath": "Path/.......your path......../python"
+    "python.pythonPath": "Path/{your path}/python"

 }